 Goalkeeper turned rebel fighter dies in northwest Syria

-A Syrian goalkeeper turner rebel fighter who starred in an award-winning documentary died Saturday of wounds sustained fighting regime forces in northwestern Syria, his faction said.
+A Syrian goalkeeper turned rebel fighter who starred in an award-winning documentary died on Saturday of wounds sustained fighting regime forces in northwestern Syria, his faction said.

-Abdel-Basset al-Sarout, 27, was among dozens of fighters killed since Thursday in violent clashes on the edges of the Idlib region of some three million people.
+Abdel-Basset al Sarout, 27, was among dozens of fighters killed since Thursday in clashes on the edges of the Idlib region.

-Following a brutal government crackdown on peaceful protests, he took up arms against the forces of President Bashar al-Assad’s regime.
+Following a brutal regime crackdown on the protests, he took up arms.

-Jameel al-Saleh, commander of the rebel faction Jaish al-Izza, announced Sarout’s death in a message on Twitter, describing him as a “martyr” who died “fighting for the sake of God”.
+Jameel al Saleh, commander of the rebel faction Jaish Al Izza, announced Sarout’s death in a message on Twitter.

 “He was a well-mannered young man and one of the fiercest fighters I have known,” he told AFP.

-“Sarout was wounded before yesterday in the battle to liberate Tal Maleh,” a village in the north of Hama province, he said.
+He said the fighter had been wounded two days previously in the battle for Tal Maleh, a village in the north of Hama province.

-The Syrian Observatory for Human Rights said Sarout was wounded in overnight battles Thursday to Friday while fighting in the ranks of Jaish al-Izza.
+The Syrian Observatory for Human Rights said Sarout was wounded in overnight battles on Thursday to Friday while fighting in the ranks of Jaish Al Izza.

 “He died of his wounds on Saturday,” said the head of the Britain-based monitor, Rami Abdel Rahman.